The Books That Changed How I Think About Myself

 This one is slower.
 More demanding.
 It asks more of you than the others.

-But if you've ever felt like you're living everywhere except the present moment — replaying the past, rehearsing the future, never quite here — this book will give you something no other book can.
+But if you've ever felt like you're living everywhere except the present moment — replaying the past, rehearsing the future, never quite here — this book will give you something the others can't.

 Read this if: anxiety lives in your mind like a permanent tenant, or if you want to understand what it actually means to be present in your own life.